 This tutorial will show you an easy way to make fairy wings!
 These fit perfectly on an American Girl doll or other 18-inch dolls.
 They are also fit well on 15-20 inch sized Waldorf dolls as well.
 I recommend using cotton wovens for the easiest wings to make.
 But, if you feel adventurous and aren’t a novice, go with something fun!
 Since it is important to go with natural fibers for Waldorf dolls, I love to use hemp silk or dupioni silk to make wings.
 They come out really lovely!

 These instructions explain how to make custom fit wings by measuring and drawing your own wings.
 This way you can make wings for any size doll.
-I have also included a pattern template at the bottom of this tutorial to fit American Girl dolls and other 18 inch dolls.
 You can skip step 1 if you are simply using the pattern.

 Fairy Wings for Dolls – Tutorial

 1 18 x 21 size of Peltex or Timtex

 1/8 inch ribbon or 1/4 inch elastic for attachment to doll

 Thread that closely matches the 2 fat quarters